vinaybommana/django_notes/notes.md

 ```

 ### models.ForeignKey

+* It is a link to another model

 A many-to-one relationship.
 Requires two positional arguments: The class
 to which the model is related and the on_delete option.